-Other non-core assets in the west central area are comprised of 79,733 net acres (81% undeveloped) with an average 60% working interest in 10 gross (6.0 net) producing oil and natural gas wells.
-This area produced 54 boe/d in 2014.
+Other non-core assets in the West Central area are comprised of 51,698 net acres (74% undeveloped) with an average 59% working interest in 10 gross (5.9 net) producing oil and natural gas wells.
+West Central Other areas produced 28 boe/d in 2015.

-Perpetual entered into a farm-out agreement on 6,240 acres of Duvernay rights in the Waskahigan area.
-In early 2014, the farmee drilled a horizontal well into the Duvernay which was completed during the fourth quarter of 2014.
-Production is expected to commence in February 2015.
+In early 2014, Perpetual entered into a farm-out agreement on 6,240 acres of Duvernay rights in the Waskahigan area.
+The farmee drilled a horizontal well into the Duvernay which was completed during the fourth quarter of 2014 and completed a 10 day production test in Mach 2015, after significant delays due to transportation restrictions in the area, production from this well was again started in late 2015.
+During the well's first two months of free flowing production, it produced an average of 250 bbl/d condensate and 270 Mcf/d of natural gas (net 100 boe/d).
 With the earning terms fulfilled, Perpetual retains a 35% working interest in 3,840 gross acres and 100% working interest in the remaining 2,400 acres.

 Over the last two years, Perpetual has been accumulating a land position in a new exploration area in the Alberta deep basin through acquisitions and Crown land sales.
-To date, Perpetual has an interest in 34,560 gross acres (16,480 net) of undeveloped land in the Columbia area with a partner.
+To date, Perpetual has an interest in 35,200 gross acres (17,440 net) of undeveloped land in the Columbia area with a partner.
 One (0.5 net) well was drilled in 2013 which is currently on production at low rates and remains under evaluation.
 These lands are prospective in multiple horizons and provide a new potential growth area for the Corporation.